The Academic Common Market (ACM) is an arrangement among

 The Academic

 Education Board (SREB).
-Eligible programs are those that differ in
+Eligible degree programs are those that

-curricular content by at least 50 percent from programs offered in
+differ in curricular content by at least 51 percent from degree

 SREB.